Geofencing

 Facts:

-The program runs until 2022, coordinated by CLOSER with participating steering group partners: Scania AB, AB Volvo, Volvo Personvagnar AB, Veoneer AB, Stockholms stad, Göteborgs stad, Transportstyrelsen and Trafikverket.
+The program ran until 2022, coordinated by CLOSER with participating steering group partners: Scania AB, AB Volvo, Volvo Personvagnar AB, Veoneer AB, Stockholms stad, Göteborgs stad, Transportstyrelsen and Trafikverket.

 The consortium is continuously expanded and is a platform for sharing knowledge in geofencing.
 The FoI-program works closely with the Nordic Way-projects and the Smarta Urbana Trafikzoner project